-Continue to Quick Installation Guide and have CrossBox up and running in under 5 minutes.
+Continue to Quick Installation Guide and have CrossBox up and running in a couple of minutes.

 First, please make sure that you checked out the Requirements before you start with the installation.

 To install CrossBox you need to have a valid and active license.
 If you don't have one, you can purchase it here.

 SSH into your server and run the following command as root:

 sh <(curl https://cdn.crossbox.io/install.sh || wget -O - https://cdn.crossbox.io/install.sh)